anikerry/Dog-Activity-Recognition/README.md

 # Dog Activity Tracker Project

-This Dog Activity Tracker project is a collaborative effort by members m1, m2, and m3.
+This Dog Activity Tracker project is a collaborative effort by members Dhruval Bhuva, Bushra Najeeb, and Aniket Kulkarni.
 The project aims to track and predict dog activities using sensor data from a Wit Motion sensor.
 The trained CNN model processes the sensor data to make predictions without relying on visual input.

 ## Sections

-### 1) Paper

-In the "Paper" section, you can find relevant research papers, documentation, or references that served as the foundation for your project.
-This can provide users with a deeper understanding of the methodologies and concepts employed in your work.

-### 2) Data Analysis
+### 1) Data Insides

-Explore the "Data Analysis" section to understand how the sensor data is processed and analyzed.
+In the "Data Insides" section, you can find relevant research papers, data analysis to understand how the sensor data is processed and analyzed.
 You may include insights, visualizations, or statistical information that sheds light on the characteristics of the dataset.

-### 3) Evaluation

-The "Evaluation" section outlines the performance metrics and results of the trained CNN model.
-Share details on how well the model performs in predicting dog activities and any insights gained during the evaluation process.
+It also outlines the performance metrics and results of the trained CNN model.

+### 2) Quick Guide

+Get started with the Dog Activity Tracker by following our quick guide.
+This section provides an overview of how to navigate the application efficiently.
+Discover insights into your dog's activities, visualize trends, and interact with the features seamlessly.
+Whether you're a first-time user or a seasoned pro, the Quick Guide ensures a smooth and enjoyable experience with our application.

-### 4) App
+### 3) App

 Visit the "App" section to interact with the deployed Streamlit application.
 This section allows users to experience the Dog Activity Tracker in action.
 You can include screenshots or GIFs to showcase the user interface and demonstrate the application's features.

-**Access the Streamlit App [Here](https://dog-activity-tracker.streamlit.app/)**
+**Access the Streamlit App [Here](https://dog-activity-recognition.streamlit.app/)**

 ## Overall Project Description